Search

 4. Routine maintenance is an important part of maintaining.

 The first step in executing maintenance is to establish a process for inspecting and maintaining equipment.
 To discover problems, you must inspect each piece of equipment at least once a day.
 Fluid levels, tire pressure, oil piping leaks, and any looseness or cracks in crucial components are all possible sources of issues.
+Moreover, it’s also important to learn more about pressure drops, as they can signal issues in systems like air compressors or hydraulic equipment, such as leaks, blockages, or worn-out components, requiring inspection and repair to prevent failure.

 You must fulfill technical standards and schedule maintenance, such as oil or brake replacement, in advance.
 The manufacturer’s instructions, on the other hand, should always be followed when your construction equipment is subjected to harsh environmental conditions.
 For example, in dusty regions, air filter replacement may be more frequent.